Ambelopoulia

-The birds are trapped in either of two ways: Black, fine-mesh nylon fishing nets, which are difficult to see, are strung between planted acacia trees.
+The birds are trapped in either of two ways.
+One method uses black, fine-mesh nylon fishing nets, which are difficult to see, strung between planted acacia trees.
 Electronic bird calls lure the birds to entangle their wings and legs, or alternatively gravel is brought in by truck and is thrown at the base of the trees to scare the birds into the nets.
-Others are trapped using glue sticks made from the berries of a local tree or birdlime.
+The other trapping method uses glue sticks made either from the berries of a local tree or birdlime.
 The glue sticks are placed on the branches of trees, and any birds that perch on them are stuck until the trapper returns to kill them (usually with a tooth pick to the throat).
 Often the legs of the birds are so stuck to the glue sticks that they need to be pulled off.
-Protests against the removal of acacia scrub has resulted in 36 ha remaining in 2016, compared with 56 ha in 2014.
+Protests against the removal of acacia scrub have resulted in 36 ha remaining in 2016, compared with 56 ha in 2014.

 The trappers defend their activity by citing the practice as traditional Cypriot food gathering and claiming that this has been an important source of protein for the natives for many thousands of years, even though the practice has been illegal since 1974.
 BirdLife Cyprus has identified restaurants as the main culprits as they provide the financial incentives.
 The enthusiasm Cypriots and many other visitors to the island have for this delicacy despite its illegality has resulted in the development of a very profitable industry.
 Poaching for ambelopoulia has been on the rise in recent years, involving by 2011 a "mafia-like operation" that include poachers, dealers, exporters, and restaurant operators that participate in the illegal business estimated to be worth about 5 million euro at that time.
 The birds reportedly sell for five euros each and it is estimated by Cypriot authorities to have earned criminals on the island 15 million euro in 2015.

 Since the entrails of the birds are not removed, as it is not cost-effective to do so, the consumer is encouraged to swallow the bird whole.
 Unsuspecting diners may be served much cheaper farmed birds such as immature quails by some restaurants.